godlatro/Graphql-Merger/README.md

 # WTF?

-You can use this module to merge all your `*.graphql` files for `Apollo Graphql Client`
+You can use this module to merge all your `*.graphql` files for `Apollo Graphql Client or Server`

 ### install
 with `npm i graphql-merger`